Psilocybin: New Hope for Dystonia Patients?

 Sure, the dystonic spasms in Galit’s pelvis can be traced back to the awful scarring she developed following a complicated birth; but the emotional trauma she endured during those interminable hours is also a key reason why her sympathetic nervous system constantly contracts her muscles.
 In my own case, the asymmetry in my occlusion was made worse by a series of medical errors, but I cannot ignore the fact that my fear of speaking my truth contributed to a complex compensatory pattern that involved biting my tongue to give my jaw some stability.

 Dystonia is a whole-person disorder, and it requires a whole-person solution.
 I have made it my mission to help others find such a solution through the coaching I offer at Hope for Dystonia.
 Through a combination of mindfulness, self-compassion and gentle sensory stimulation, I help clients build the skills they need to reconnect with the underused parts of their nervous system and let go of spasms.
 We then employ a variety of techniques to stimulate neuroplasticity, with or without psilocybin.
-When clients are able to access psilocybin legally (often by traveling), the brain’s learning process becomes significantly faster.
+When clients are able to access psilocybin legally, the brain’s learning process becomes significantly faster.

 Picture the following: you suffer from cervical dystonia, and your neck keeps pulling your head towards your right shoulder.
 Because of this, you had to quit playing tennis, and you sorely miss those endorphin-filled hours with your friends; you have also taken a step back at work because you can’t deal with the excessive attention.
 You’ve all but given up on dating.
 Your mind is stuck in a cycle of shame and anxiety, and you are desperate for a way out.